We are here for you MON-FRI 9AM-5PM info@systeum.cz +420 777 607 467

 In an employment relationship, your employer pays your social and health insurance.
 As a sole proprietor, you need to pay monthly advances for health and social insurance starting from the first month of operating your trade.
 The amount of these advances changes each year, so it’s important to keep an eye on these changes at the end of the year or have an accountant who can alert you.

-• Minimum health insurance advance for 2024: CZK 2,968 / for 2025: CZK 3,161
+• Minimum health insurance advance for 2026 is CZK 3,306 (an increase from CZK 3,161 in 2025).

 (The advance is due by the 8th day of the following month.)

-• Minimum social insurance advance for 2024: CZK 3,852 / for 2025: CZK 4,759
+• Minimum social insurance advance for 2026 is CZK 5,720 (an increase from CZK 4,759 in 2025).

 (The payment is due by the end of the month for which the advance is paid.)

-• Sickness insurance is voluntary, and the minimum amount for 2024 is CZK 216 / for 2025: CZK 243.
+• Sickness insurance is voluntary, and the minimum amount for 2026 CZK 243.

 TIP: Set up a standing order for your insurance payments.